jernejc/ERC1155-implementation/README.md

 https://github.com/trufflesuite/truffle/

 ### Tokens.sol
-Based on the ERC1155 standard it handles the minting, transfering of Fungible and NonFungible tokens in a single contract.
+Handles the minting, transfering of Fungible and NonFungible tokens in a single contract.

 ### Escrow.sol
 Holds all the escrow logic, like crediting, creating offers, handling orders..